 - Use different composition techniques and take wide angle shots of the scene so that you can capture all that is present; at a later stage – you can always crop your photos but you can never get back the elements that were present in the scene but you didn’t capture them

-- Click as many photos as possible; practise is the key to develop your own style as a photographer
+- Click as many photos as possible; practice is the key to develop your own style as a photographer

 Do Share The Learning – Like It, Post It, Pin It, Tweet It!